nplab/guile-sctp/README.md

 # guile-sctp
-This is an extension for [guile](https://www.gnu.org/software/guile/) to add basic support for using SCTP.
+This is an extension for [guile](https://www.gnu.org/software/guile/) adding basic SCTP support.

 ## Installation
 ### Linux (Ubuntu)